htcondor/htcondor/docs/grid-computing/grid-universe.rst

 problem.
 Remember that a GSI proxy is sent to the remote Globus resource.
-If a proxy falls into the hands of a malicious user at the remote site, the malicious user can impersonate the proxy owner for the duration of the proxy’s lifetime.
-The longer the proxy’s lifetime, the more time a malicious user has to misuse the owner’s credentials.
+If a proxy falls into the hands of a malicious user at the remote site, the malicious user can impersonate the proxy owner for the duration of the proxy's lifetime.
+The longer the proxy's lifetime, the more time a malicious user has to misuse the owner's credentials.
 To minimize the window of opportunity of a malicious user, it is recommended that proxies have a short lifetime (on the order of several hours).